The Honors Program

 - Reside in Honors Hall during Freshman year with another Honors student

-- Honors Students receive a $1000 annual credit toward their housing fee
+- Honors Students receive a $1000 annual award

 To build community among the participants and make connections with faculty, students complete the program as a cohort, taking the required 24 hours of gen ed courses (taught by members of the honors committee) together and in sequence.